gitter-lab/Assay2Mol/README.md

 ## Running docking
 We use the same docking process as [TargetDiff](https://github.com/guanjq/targetdiff).
 Please check the TargetDiff repo for the environment requirement.
 The code in `docking/` is copied from TargetDiff under its [MIT License](https://github.com/guanjq/targetdiff/blob/142f1eb7178480d435fe0b8cb95a99beb48997c7/LICIENCE) and modified for Assay2Mol.

+## Supplementary figures
+The `Ablation_study/` directory contains additional supplementary figures for the manuscript that were used to support hyperparameter tuning.